Kainmueller-Lab/HIDA_lecture_image_segmentation/README.md

 # Machine Learning for Image Segmentation — HIDA Lecture

 This lecture introduces **Machine Learning for Image Segmentation** using a hands-on, guided Jupyter Notebook designed for **Google Colab**.
-It is aimed at research scientists who are curious about deep learning techniques for biomedical image analysis and have **basic Python knowledge** but may not be machine learning experts.

 The notebook provides a step-by-step introduction to modern segmentation methods and walks through both **foreground–background segmentation** using a U-Net and **instance segmentation** using CellPose.
 You will explore how models learn to separate cells in microscopy images and how these techniques can be applied to **quantitative biological analysis** such as cell counting and morphology statistics.